 - Specialist painting

 Each platform was 25 m long and stood freely on mobile chassis reaching heights of 25 m where each had a top tie installed for additional support.
-This allowed Muehlhan Surface Protection Ltd full height uninterupted access to the ship’s hull for the required work.
+This allowed Muehlhan Surface Protection Ltd full height uninterrupted access to the ship’s hull for the required work.

 The maintenance work on Hæwene Brim took place in a dry dock at Nigg Yard, near Invergordon in Scotland, owned by Global Energy Services.
 The dock itself had to be drained before the Mastclimbers could be installed.
-In order to keep the overall project schedule as short as possible, SGB assembled the Mastclimbers™off site, and delivered them to Nigg Yard fully assembled allowing for quick installation just with the support of a crane on the site.
+In order to keep the overall project schedule as short as possible, Lyndon SGB assembled the Mastclimbers™off site, and delivered them to Nigg Yard fully assembled allowing for quick installation just with the support of a crane on the site.
 They were used to access the starboard side first, and then moved to the port side,” adds Joe Smith.
 “That meant that we had to be very flexible and responsive to the changing needs and timings that we encountered during the 26-day project.”

 To provide access to the more difficult-to-reach areas around the bow and the stern, where the profile of the hull changed, Mobile Elevating Work Platforms (MEWPs) were used.
-This type of solution is also available from SGB.
+This type of solution is also available from Lyndon SGB.

 John McDonald, Project Manager, Muehlhan Surface Protection Ltd

-“I found SGB Mastclimbers to be very practical and productive for shipyard work.
+“I found Lyndon SGB Mastclimbers to be very practical and productive for shipyard work.
 They eliminate a great deal of time for scaffolding, cherry pickers, and other means of access to high areas.
 I would recommend them for a great number of projects in the USA as I am in a position to make such recommendation as to the use of Mast Climbers.”